Cryptocurrency and divorce (England & Wales)

 Book a free 15-minute call with an amicable expert.
 Understand the process, how long it may take, how much it can cost and what your options are.

-How does cryptocurrency affect your divorce financial settlement?
+How is cryptocurrency handled in divorce financial settlement?

 In short, cryptocurrency represents a new asset class.
 The usual starting point for the division of assets is a 50/50 split, however, there may be reasons why a couple depart from this.
 Traditionally, if a couple is formalising their financial arrangements through a consent order, it is at their discretion how they wish to split their assets, such as property or pension, however, the court needs to assess whether this has been fairly decided.